 We can repeat the same steps for any other TOC entries that need adjusting, but you get the idea, right?

-We can check our progress when we get back to the Table of Contents dialog box:
+To check our progress, we go back to the Table of Contents dialog box:

 Notice how the Print Preview window (circled in red) has changed from the first time we saw it.
 Also notice that, if we want more/fewer TOC levels, or we want to alter or delete the dot leader, those options are available under General (in the lower third of the dialog box).

-Once we have finished modifying the TOC Styles, we click OK to insert the new Table of Contents.
+Now that we have finished modifying the TOC Styles, we can click OK to insert the new Table of Contents.

 So, for my friend Judy, who has asked me repeatedly to do a tutorial on how to modify the format of a Table of Contents ... there it is!